 - 1. Our class "week" runs Saturday starting at 12:00AM through Friday at 11:59 PM. - 2.
 Due dates for all assignments will be given throughout the duration of this course.
-Sufficient notice of due dates for assignments will be given, there is no reason why the assignments cannot be completed on time.

-- 3. It is unfair to selectively grant extensions to some students and not others.
+Sufficient notice of due dates for assignments will be given, there is no reason why the assignments cannot be completed on time. - 3.
+It is unfair to selectively grant extensions to some students and not others.
 Therefore, late assignments are not accepted.
-Addendums to this rule may include medical and/or prior approval from the instructor.
-A zero will be given for any assignment not turned in by the deadline. - 4.
-If you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
+Addendums to this rule may include medical and/or prior

+- approval from the instructor.
+A zero will be given for any assignment not turned in by the deadline.

+- 4. If you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
 The sooner I know about a problem, the more understanding I will be.
-If you come to me during the last week of the semester, before grades are about to be assigned to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding and I can do very little to help you with your grade. - 5.
-Your final grade is determined by dividing the total points earned by the total points possible.
+If you come to me during the last week of the semester, before grades are about to be assigned to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding and I can do very little to help you with your grade.

+- 5. Your final grade is determined by dividing the total points earned by the total points possible.
 Points will be awarded for thoughtful posts of discussion boards, selected practice activities, reflections, and written reports.
-There will be no quizzes or tests within the course as there are formal and informal assessments within your assignments that fully allows me to analyze your understanding of our topics weekly. - 6.
-Grades will be calculated using the following criteria: - A 93% 100% B 92% - 85% C 84% - 77% D 76% - 70% F < 69%
+There will be no quizzes or tests within the course as there are formal and informal assessments within your assignments that fully allows me to analyze your understanding of our topics weekly.

+- 6. Grades will be calculated using the following criteria of total points earned over total points in the course:

+- A 93% 100%

+- B 92% 85%

+- C 84% 77%

+- D 76% 70%

+- F ≤ 69%